Healthy Habits: The Key to Lifestyle Change

-3. Stability – Habit formation has fully developed and its strength has plateaued, it therefore persists over time with minimal effort or deliberation.
+3. Stability – Habit formation has fully developed and its strength has plateaued, it persists over time with minimal effort.

 Rules for Breaking Old Habits

-5. Replace the Bad for the Good – ‘Hijack’ the contextual cue and replace the original bad action with a new good one.
+Rule #5.
+Replace the undesired for the desired – ‘Hijack’ the contextual cue and replace the original undesired action with a desired one.

-We think the key take home here is to keep initial changes simple, achievable and repeatable.
-We often overestimate our capacity for change.
+We think the key take-home here is to keep your initial changes simple, achievable and repeatable.
+We often underestimate our reluctancy to change.
 Creating ambitious goals is great, but a journey of a thousand miles starts with a single step.
-Accumulating multiple healthy habits over a sustained period of time can have a surprisingly large impact on your health and fitness!

-This is known as a ‘Small changes approach’.
-For example, slight adjustments to dietary intake can aid long-term weight management and small amounts of light physical activity are more beneficial than none (7).
-Once you’ve implemented a small habit into your life, you can use it as a foundation to stack other healthy habits on top of it.
-For example, going to the gym, could be accompanied with a healthy post-workout meal.
+This small changes approach accumulates and compounds over time which quickly builds into significant change.
+For example, a small daily calorie deficit can aid long-term weight management, and small amounts of light physical activity may be the difference between an early heart attack and not (7).
+Once you’ve implemented a healthy habit into your life, you can use it as an anchor to attach other healthy habits to.
+For example, going to the gym could be accompanied by a healthy post-workout meal.
 Before you know it you’ve created a whole new healthy routine!

-To ensure that your newly adopted healthy actions have permanence, they need to be applied to a specific context (time and/or place) and repeated consistently.
-So, your mission, if you choose to accept it, is to choose one easy, healthy action, think about when and where you can perform it and see how long it takes to become automatic!
+To ensure that your newly adopted healthy habit sticks, they need to be applied to a specific context (time and/or place) and repeated consistently.
+So, your mission, if you choose to accept it, is to choose one easy healthy action, connect it to a cue at a specific time and place, and see how long it takes this action to become automatic!
 There’s no time like the present, so get the ball rolling!
 Good luck and remember to enjoy the process.